 Handbuilding and Faceting

-During 2024–2025, my practice centred around the creation of stoneware vessels, developed through a combination of making techniques.
+During 2024, my practice centred around the creation of stoneware vessels, developed through a combination of making techniques.
 I focused particularly on faceting, a process I’m deeply drawn to, where firm clay is sliced and pared back to reveal the newly chiseled surface beneath.
-This physical, responsive action became central to the work.
+This physical action became central to the work.

 Each piece brought together a unique combination of throwing, hand-building and carving, resulting in forms with their own distinct charm.
-These vessels explored the tension between irregular, hand-carved contours and the more bound lines of a centred, thrown form.
+These vessels explored the tension between irregular, hand-carved contours with more centred qualities created from throwing on the wheel.

-All of the work was glazed using personally formulated recipes, selected for how they interact with each pot.
-I was interested in how glazes move and settle across the form, responding to its geography.
-The palette drew from the muted tones and textures of the natural landscape and coastline, expressed through a coherent range of finishes, matte, glossy, and crystals created by calcium.
-Each chosen to respond to the clay and surface beneath.
+All of the work was glazed using personally formulated recipes, selected for how they interact with each of the shapes.
+I was interested in how glazes move and settle across the form, responding to their geography.
+The palette was drawn from the muted tones and textures of the natural landscape and coastline, expressed through a coherent range of finishes, matte, glossy, and crystals created by calcium.